At the end of the fieldwork phase of the

 by sharing the knowledge and enthusiasm of the combined membership.
 At

-established.
+the first meeting an initial slate of officers was elected.
 Officers are elected by ballot for a term of two years starting

 November 1st and ending October 31st two years later.
 The elections are held